Federal report finds Northeast fuel reserves 'not well suited' to address emergencies

 “You really need that immediate effect,” he said.
 “The way … the heating oil reserve and the gasoline reserves are set up, they’re not really available right away, so that’s problematic.”

-In a statement, the Department of Energy says it will take the findings of the GAO report “under consideration when developing future plans for the petroleum product reserves.”
+In a statement, the Department of Energy said it will take the findings of the GAO report “under consideration when developing future plans for the petroleum product reserves.”

+Copyright 2022 Connecticut Public Radio.
+To see more, visit Connecticut Public Radio.